cdk-patterns/serverless/the-scalable-webhook/README.md

 ![Architecture](https://raw.githubusercontent.com/nideveloper/serverless/master/the-scalable-webhook/img/arch.png)

 <strong>NOTE:</strong> For this pattern in the cdk deployable construct I have swapped RDS for Dynamodb. <br /><br />Why?
 Because it is significantly cheaper/faster for developers to deploy and maintain, I also don't think we lose the essense of the pattern with this swap given we still do the pub/sub deduplication via SQS/Lambda and throttle the subscription lambda.
 RDS also introduces extra complexity in that it needs to be deployed in a VPC.
 I am slightly worried developers would get distracted by the extra RDS logic when the main point is the pattern.
+A real life implementation of this pattern could use RDS MySQL or it could be a call to an on-prem mainframe, the main purpose of the pattern is the throttling to not overload the scale-limited resource.

 ## Useful commands